DataDog/documentation/content/en/real_user_monitoring/guide/understanding-the-rum-event-hierarchy.md

 ### No data appears after writing a query

-{{< img src="real_user_monitoring/guide/understanding-rum-event-hierarchy/rum-no-data-appears.png" alt="Example of no data appearing after writing a query." style="width:80%;">}}
+{{< img src="real_user_monitoring/guide/understanding-rum-event-hierarchy/rum-no-data-appears-original.png" alt="Example of no data appearing after writing a query." style="width:80%;">}}

 If you aren't seeing data after writing a query, confirm that the event selector matches what you have in the search bar.
 In the example above, the event selector is set to search within **views**, but the search bar only contains  **action** attributes.
 To view action-related data, switch the view selector to actions.
-If you still don't see any data, check the time picker to ensure you are in a time window where data should be appearing.
+If you still don't see any data, check the time frame selector to ensure you are in a time window where data should be appearing.

-{{< img src="real_user_monitoring/guide/understanding-rum-event-hierarchy/rum-no-data-appears-2.png" alt="Example of updating a query by using the view selector." style="width:80%;">}}
+{{< img src="real_user_monitoring/guide/understanding-rum-event-hierarchy/rum-no-data-appears-after.png" alt="Example of updating a query by using the view and time frame selectors." style="width:80%;">}}

 ### Querying an event type that is nested in a different event type